vaeproj/vaeproj/README.md

-Hey, I'm will, I'm a University student studying computer science.
+Hey, I'm will, I'm a University student studying computer science in Oxford.

-Just looking for interesting people to collaborate with to create some promising projects, honestly pretty much down to experiment with anything from executables to command line applications or websites.

 Languages:
 - C